cami-rs/cami/README.md

 Hopefully there will never be anywhere close to 300 implementations for (3rd party) crates at the same time (including a grace period before a relevant `adapt-***` feature name is removed).

+## Benchmarking

+Benchmarks are separate, in [cami-rs/cami-benches](https://github.com/cami-rs/cami-benches), because
+- they are many and complex, with their own scaffolding,
+- they require `nightly` Rust version (regardless of whether using `Criterion` or the standard harness) - even if the benchmarked feature(s) of `cami` don't need `nightly`.
+- Having benchmarks separate allows us to switch `nightly` "on" for them (with `rust-toolchain.toml`).
+However, that would not be possible if benches were part of `cami` itself.
+- they have their own dependencies, which could cause assumptions/confusion when maintaining `cami` itself (since dev dependencies are not separated between benchmarks and tests).